-If you purchase common stock and warrants in this offering, you will experience immediate dilution of \$0.77 per share based on the assumed aggregate offering price of \$1.99 (the closing sale price of our common stock on the NASDAQ Capital Market on November 5, 2010) for each share and corresponding warrant because the price that you pay will be substantially greater than the adjusted pro forma net tangible book value per share of common stock that you acquire.
+If you purchase common stock and warrants in this offering, you will experience immediate dilution of \$0.59 per share based on the aggregate offering price of \$1.75 for each share and corresponding warrant because the price that you pay will be substantially greater than the adjusted pro forma net tangible book value per share of common stock that you acquire.
 See the section entitled "Dilution" in this prospectus for a more detailed description of this dilution.